Home on the Range – A Horse Riding Holiday

 - Riding Boots, helmet, leather chaps, and long oilskin riding coats for changeable weather.

 - Meals: Cooked Breakfast each morning.
 3 Course Dinner each night, including the night of arrival.
-Trekkers Lunch each day.
+Complimentary drink (house wine or beer) with dinner, Trekkers Lunch each day.

 - Rides: Each day will incorporate horse riding experiences including both trekking and learning basic Natural Horsemanship techniques.